- 7 Hacks to Pay Off Your Student Loans Fast

 With the money he… you guessed it, paid off his student loan debt and then promptly declared bankruptcy.

 In 2005, the bankruptcy laws changed protecting creditors from borrowers declaring bankruptcy and wiping out student loans.
 Everything else is still fair game.
-So, technically, while you can’t bankrupt student loans, there are other loans that could be bankrupted.
+So, technically, while you can’t bankrupt student loans, other loans could be bankrupted.

-In 2023, the Private Student Loan Bankruptcy Fairness Act of 2023 was enacted and modifies the treatment of certain student loans in bankruptcy.
+In 2023, the Private Student Loan Bankruptcy Fairness Act of 2023 was enacted and modified the treatment of certain student loans in bankruptcy.

 Since Congress passed the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, both federal and private student loans are more difficult to discharge in bankruptcy than other types of debt.
 However, they can still be discharged if the borrower can prove the loan causes undue hardship.